gotthardp/lorawan-server/doc/Troubleshooting.md

  * Gateway configuration error.
 Verify you set correctly the *TX Chain* in your [Infrastructure](Infrastructure.md) configuration.
  * Gateway error.
 Check for any error in your gateway log file.
+ * The device and gateway are using inconsistent private/public network mode setting.
  * The device did not listen on the channel (frequency) used by the server.
 Verify your device correctly listens in the right RX1/RX2 window.
 The RX2 frequencies and data rates are provided in the